Content Reviewed by: Tucker Clagett • July.17.2021 Vertified Content

 Maryland changed this law a few years ago.
 Now, the wife in my example can sue her husband, but only up the amount of the available insurance coverage.

-So the insurance policy has to pay out, but there is no chance of a judgment against the husband.
+So the insurance policy has to pay out, but there is no chance of a judgment against the husband himself.

 Conclusion & Next Steps

 So yes, a child can sue his parent, but only up to the limits of available insurance coverage, which means it is really just going after insurance.
 That is what most car accident cases are anyway.
-This is a good law Maryland has.
+This is a good law Maryland has, and I have already seen it benefit people involved in personal injury cases here in Waldorf, Maryland.

 Need a Personal Injury lawyer?
 Please contact us for a consultation today if you need a Maryland attorney for your personal injury case.